arijit-gogoi/game-of-life-react/README.md

 # Conway's Game of Life in React

-This is John Conway's Game of Life implementation in Go.
+This is John Conway's Game of Life implementation in React.